fabacab/SimpleSpoofMAC/README.md

-# Simple SpoofMAC (Mac OS X Airport card MAC address spoofer)
+# Simple SpoofMAC (macOS Airport card MAC address spoofer)

-This repository contains a very simple Apple Airport card [MAC (Media Access Control, aka "Ethernet address")](https://en.wikipedia.org/wiki/MAC_address) spoofer designed for Mac OS X systems compatible with [`launchd`](http://launchd.info/).
-(However, it has only been tested on Mac OS X 10.10.x Yosemite systems.
+This repository contains a very simple Apple Airport card [MAC (Media Access Control, aka "Ethernet address")](https://en.wikipedia.org/wiki/MAC_address) spoofer designed for macOS systems compatible with [`launchd`](http://launchd.info/).
+(However, it has only been tested on Apple systems ranging from Mac OS X 10.10.x Yosemite to macOS 10.14.x Mojave.
 YMMV.)

 You might want to spoof your MAC address if you use your laptop in a lot of different environments (Starbucks FTW) and you'd prefer to appear as a "new" device whenever you restart.
 This helps protect your privacy by making it more difficult to associate your human identity with a particular device.